jasonvriends/azure-quickstart/6-bonus/teXXmo/README.md

 3. Browse to the device web interface and REST API by accessing http://192.168.4.1 with a web browser.
 4. Select **IoT Hub Configuration**.
    * Input the **Azure IoT Hub URL**.
+     * This is the **hostname** that you either noted from the Azure Portal deployment or that was displayed as part of the Azure PowerShell or Azure CLI deployment.
    * Input the **IoT device name**.
    * Input the **IoT device secret**.
 5. Select **WiFi**